ropensci-archive/bomrang/cran-comments.md

 - Handle checking multiple imagery files gracefully without returning warning message if more than one file is to be loaded in current session

+- Update citations for package to reflect current package and paper citation

 ## Reverse dependencies

 * No ERRORs or WARNINGs found